TaliaNgo/Cyntek_Analysis/README.md

 Cyntek is a global e-commerce platform specialising in electronics and consumer technology products.
 Since their founding in 2018, the company has grown from a startup to an international retailer, distributing the latest consumer technology from leading brands like Apple, Samsung, and ThinkPad.
 Operating through their web platform and mobile application, Cyntek delivers high-quality products and service to its customers worldwide.

 ## Project Goals
-This project focuses on extracting meaningful insights from TechHub's operational database (see data model) to support strategic decision-making across Finance, Sales, Product, and Marketing teams, enhancing customer experience delivery and driving business growth.
+This project focuses on extracting meaningful insights from Cyntek's operational database (see data model) to support strategic decision-making across Finance, Sales, Product, and Marketing teams, enhancing customer experience delivery and driving business growth.

 **Stakeholder Questions for Analysis**
 - What were the sales trends from 2019 to 2022?